Migrating from Universal Analytics: Your Options in 2026

 Next Steps: Pick Your Path

-- Choose Matomo if full data ownership and self-hosting are non-negotiable for your organization.
+If full data ownership and self-hosting are non-negotiable for your organization.
+Matomo's UA-like interface makes the transition familiar, even if the infrastructure burden is real.

 Whatever you choose, stop flying blind.
 Analytics data compounds in value over time — the day you start collecting is the day your future self will thank you for.